alexandermentormate/lamp-docker-k8s/kubernetes/README.md

 - **Disclaimer** - all the steps below are atomatically handled in the `deploy.sh` script

+## Pros and Cons of using Kubernetes
+- Pros:

+  - Scalability: k8s can easily scale applications up or down based on demand

+  - Flexibility: k8s allows for easy deployment of applications across multiple environments, including on-premises, in the cloud, or in a hybrid environment

+  - High availability: k8s provides built-in mechanisms for ensuring high availability of applications

+  - Large ecosystem: k8s has a large and active community, which means there are many resources and tools available to help users manage their deployments

+- Cons:

+  - Complexity: k8s can be complex to set up and manage, especially for new users

+  - Resource requirements: k8s requires a significant amount of resources, including memory and CPU, to run properly

+  - Learning curve: k8s has a steep learning curve, which can make it difficult for new users to get started

+  - Support: Kubernetes is open-source and doesn't have any official support

 ## Prerequisites

 - Basic understanding of kubernetes (refer to `kubernetes_basics/` or the linked articles and videos)